Constitution & Bylaws

 The President shall preside at all meetings of the Association, and of the Board of Directors.
-He/She shall have general and active management of the business of the Association and shall see that all order and resolutions of the Board are carried into effect and he/she or one of the vice-presidents together with the Executive Director shall sign all by-laws and all other documents which authenticate the Corporate Seal
+They shall have general and active management of the business of the Association and shall see that all order and resolutions of the Board are carried into effect and they or one of the vice-presidents together with the Executive Director shall sign all by-laws and all other documents which authenticate the Corporate Seal.

 If the President has resigned or has to be removed from office, the past president will fulfill the term as interim president.

 10. Responsibility of Vice-President